Table of Contents

 It happens immediately when the variable occurs on the right-hand

-side of the :=
+side of the := or the != operator, in a

-condition or a .for
+.if condition or a .for loop.

 In the other cases, it is evaluated lazily.